Gym Design Health Safety Considerations

 Gym Safety Signage:

-Display clear signage indicating safety guidelines, emergency exits, and the location of first-aid kits and fire extinguishers.
-Consider also any changes in floor level of more than say 20mm.
-Be especially cautious about changes in level that equate to a step, say 20cm or more as these will require additional attention, likely a combination of design interventions and operational policies to avoid any unnecessary accidents.
+Be especially cautious about changes in level that equate to a step, say 20cm or more, as these will require additional attention, likely a combination of design interventions and operational policies to avoid unnecessary accidents.

 Security: